Captain Steady – The Real Life Superhero That Makes a Difference

 • Fully reliant on God.

-• Didn’t give up
+• Persevering – he didn’t give up

-Baby steps add up when you take them consistently!
-What small steps can you take every day that will get you closer to realizing your vision, walking in your calling, or reaching your goals?
-You can’t do everything, so focus on the steps that will have the greatest impact.
+Focus on the steps that will have the greatest impact.
 Remember to rest on Sunday – perhaps that’s the day you focus on praying and seeking God’s direction.

-2. Anticipate obstacles
+2. Anticipate Obstacles

 Don’t get so set on what moving forward will look like that you miss the divine opportunities that God offers you!
 Pay attention to what God’s up to and let Him lead you!

-The make-believe superheroes in movies and comic books all have their own unique costumes that, frankly, take guts to wear!
-Thankfully, releasing your inner superhero doesn’t require such get-ups.
-Instead, have a solid support system to lean on when the going gets tough!
-That might be support network of friends and family, a spouse, or a coach.
-Someone to keep you on task, challenge your limiting beliefs, point you to God, and help you be more creative than you would be on your own.
+Instead, hang up your tights and cape and enlist the help of a solid support system to lean on when the going gets tough!
+That might be a network of friends and family, a spouse, or a coach.
+A community to keep you on task, challenge your limiting beliefs, point you to God, and help you be more creative than you would be on your own.

-5. Remember who planted the vision – the One who called you
+5. Remember Who Planted the Vision – the One Who Called You

 Marvae Eikanas